-Yearlong Workshop Overview
+Fishtrap Yearlong Writers’ Workshop

-The Yearlong program begins and ends with attendance at Summer Fishtrap 2015 and 2016, where students and faculty meet as a group for morning workshops.
-In between these face-to-face meetings, participants work closely with their instructor, exchanging monthly packets of writing.
-With each packet the writer moves toward the development of a full-length manuscript with a goal of having a complete draft by the end of the course.
+Fishtrap’s Yearlong Workshop is a 13-month intensive writing program modeled after low-residency MFA programs, with short, intense group sessions framing a year of long-distance instruction.
+The Yearlong program begins and ends with attendance at Summer Fishtrap in 2017 and 2018, where students meet with the instructor as a group.
+In between these face-to-face meetings, participants work closely with their instructor, exchanging monthly packets of writing and discussion of the work.
+With each packet the writer moves toward the development of a full-length manuscript and the goal of having a complete draft by the end of the course.

-Illuminating Wonder: A Yearlong Workshop in Book-Length Narrative
+2017-2018 A Yearlong Course in Book Length Narrative

 True stories come from the hidden depths: their sources are what we’re afraid to say, don’t know how to say, or have never quite heard said.
-Great writers are brave writers, andgreat art finds its origin in wonder, and its answers from within.
-In this yearlong course we’ll bring our wonder to the many mysteries of writing a book-length story.
+Great writers are brave writers, and great art finds its origin in wonder, and its answers from within.
+In this Yearlong course we’ll bring our wonder to the many mysteries of writing a book-length story.
 From exploring the sources of our subjects in ourselves, to generating the fertile chaos from which great writing springs, to studying and experimenting with different ways to shape and revise, we’ll move together and as individuals from curiosity through necessary failures to the bit-by-bit joy of finding exactly the right words.
 This class will help anyone working in book-length narrative, whether fiction, memoir, creative nonfiction, play/screenplay, or some brave combination.
 Writers at any stage of conception, creation, or revision are welcome to apply.

 If you have questions, get in in touch with Fishtrap Program Manager, Mike Midlo.
 541-426-3623 / email@example.com